blazQ/mpi-word-count/README.md

             if(remaining_capacities[cur_proc] == 0)
                 curr_proc++;
 }
-//Omitting type assignment for clarity, for more details look directly into the src code
+//Omitting type assignment for clarity, for more details, look directly into the src code
 ```

-This generation will generate at most 2 special chunks for every chunk list.
-The reason why this happens is, if a chunk is marked as "REGULAR" it means that it isn't the first of its file, it isn't the last and the current processor can't handle what remained of the file after the previous one added a "FIRST".
-This means, it's the only one the current process actually handles.
+This process will generate at most 2 special chunks for every chunk list.
+We can be sure of this statement because the workload generation works by greedily scanning the list of files, which we assume is the same for every process.

+This means that if a chunk is marked as FIRST, it MUST be the last element of a certain chunk list, because it means that the current process isn't able to make a whole chunk of the current file, thus it must create a chunk of said file that uses all of its remaining capacity.

+Conversely, if a chunk is marked as LAST, it MUST be the first element of a certain chunk list, because it means that the file that the chunk refers to was processed before by one or more processes, that couldn't handle the whole size, and the current processor is the one that managed to do it.

+Already we can see how there can only be at most one FIRST and one LAST per chunk list.

-If a chunk is marked as "FIRST", it means that the remaining capacity of the current process isn't enough to process the whole file, but it could have processed some files before the current one.
-So the chunk marked as "FIRST" is always the last one of its batch.
+To complete the reasoning, if a chunk is marked as REGULAR it MUST be the only element in the chunk list.
+Because having it marked like so means that the previous process wasn't able to handle the whole file, but the current process isn't either.
+So its whole capacity is used by this so-called "intermediary" chunk.

-Logic for chunks marked as "LAST" is the same, but reversed.
-"LAST" is always the first one of its batch, where with "batch" I'm referring to the chunk list of a single processor.
-A LAST can be potentially followed by a FIRST, and a FIRST can be preceded by a LAST.
-A REGULAR is always alone.
-Hence, the number of special chunks is at most 2.

 ### chnkcnt.h

-This header defines the functions that get used to count words inside a file.
+This header defines the functions used to count words inside a file.
-I won't go into details about the counting itself since you can image how it works, but this header also contains functions to synchronize results between chunks.
+I won't go into details about the counting itself since you can imagine how it works, but this header also contains functions to synchronize results between chunks.
-They are called sync_with_prev and synch_with_next, and as you can image they are used to synchronize with the previous process or the next in line.
+They are called sync_with_prev and synch_with_next, and as you can imagine they are used to synchronize with the previous process or the next in line.

-sync_with_prev gets executed when the current chunk isn't the first of its file, so for example "LAST" or "REGULAR".
+sync_with_prev gets executed when the current chunk isn't the first of its file, for example, "LAST" or "REGULAR".
 If the current chunk begins with a word, not a space or other characters not considered to be alphanumeric, the word gets propagated backwards.
-The previous element will respond according to how its own chunk ends, so we can remove the partial word from the hasbtable.
+The previous element will respond according to how its chunk ends, so we can remove the partial word from the hashtable.

 sync_with_next has the same logic in reverse.
 It gets executed when the chunk is the "FIRST", or "REGULAR".
-That basically means that we need to check if the chunk ends with a word, and if it does, and we receive confirmation from the next process that its own chunk begins with a word, we can then proceed to merge them and update the hashtable with correct values.
+That basically means that we need to check if the chunk ends with a word, and if it does, and we receive confirmation from the next process that its chunk begins with a word, we can then proceed to merge them and update the hashtable with correct values.

 This logic gets executed after the parallel counting of the words, in order to avoid losing too much performance.
 Alternative methods can obviously be used to improve performance further.